branflakes6/GitHub-Metric-Visualisation-Project/README.md

 # Overview
 ## Search Bar
-The search bar provides the ability to search for either a users account or a specific repository The top input box accepts an input from the user
+The search bar provides the ability to search for either a users account or a specific repository.
+The top input box accepts an input from the user.
-The drop-down menu is used to specifiy if you are looking for a User or a Repository
+The drop-down menu is used to specifiy if you are looking for a User or a Repository.

+!(images/search.gif)
+## User Page